JonasNapierski/dotfiles-nvim/README.md

 ## Todos

 - [ ] Add install script to simplify the installation process
+- [ ] check why haskell-langue-server is not correct installed
+- [ ] configure vim-dadbod and vim-dadbod-ui prop.

 ## What is the Purpose of this Repo